-Real estate is one of the most popular investments to leverage within a Self-Directed IRA.
+Real estate is one of the most popular investments to leverage within a Self-Directed IRA (SDIRA).
 It is a familiar asset if you own your own home or other type of property, it offers diversification from traditional investments, and the rental income and/or capital gains funnel in tax deferred or tax-free depending on the type of account.
 While the general concept of investing in a rental property through a SDIRA may be similar to investing outside of a qualified account, there are a handful of rules enforced by the IRS that makes the management of this investment quite a bit different.
 This is because your retirement account is meant to benefit you when you retire, not before.
 Below are a few of the questions we frequently receive about investing in rental properties with a Self-Directed IRA.

 What type of properties can I own with my Self-Directed IRA?
 Are there any restrictions on the type of property I can purchase?